InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

     }
   }

-  // Static properties allow you use some logic
+  // Static properties allow you to use some logic
   // without instantiating the constructor => Car.errors
   static get errors() {
     return {